pimanzi/Redux-Bank/README.md

-# Redux-Bank
+# Redux

-This is a simple app built in react with the help of redux.
-It has most of the actions carried out in the bank involving withdrawing,depositing, request a loan and also paying  loan .
-It was built for the sake of leveraging my skills in React with redux to manage the global state throughout the app.
+This is a simple React application developed with Redux to manage global state efficiently.
+The app simulates various banking operations, including withdrawing and depositing funds, requesting loans, and making loan repayments.
+The project was primarily created to enhance my skills in React and Redux by implementing real-world scenarios of state management across the application.